dglazier/chanser/README.md

 Anything prefixed by  TD-> has to be included in the TreeData and will be written to the output.

-At the moment there is no automation of the start time for the event, so users must decide what to do themselves and apply in the doToTopo function.
-For example use start time from Electron candidate

-      auto startime=StartTimeFromTimeAndVertex(_electron.DeltaTime());
-      //auto startime=StartTimeFromEB();
-      for(auto& p:CurrentTopo()->GetParticles())
-	p->ShiftTime(-startime);

-      #in Pi4.cpp

-Note, if you want to use the EB start time use  StartTimeFromEB() instead.

 If you had any missing or parent particle you may choose to assign their 4-vectors here or in the Kinematics function.
 You can use the SetP4 or FixP4, the latter fixes the particle mass to the PDG value and recalculates the energy.
 In general this will be different for differnt topologies